6.5 PRC vs. 6.5 Creedmoor: 6.5mm Long Range Battle

 6.5 Creedmoor History

-Hornady didn’t have high hopes for this new cartridge, but to its surprise, the 6.5 CM took the long distances shooting sports world by storm.
+Hornady didn’t have high hopes for this new cartridge's success.
+But to their surprise, 6.5 CM took the long-distance shooting world by storm.

 6.5 PRC History

-The 6.5 Precision Rifle Cartridge is based on the .300 Ruger Compact Magnum and was intentionally designed to perform better than the 6.5 Creedmoor.
+The 6.5 PRC is based on the 300 Ruger Compact Magnum, and was designed to outperform the 6.5 Creedmoor.

-The 6.5 PRC is designed for short-action rifles while maintaining a performance comparable to some of the big boys.
+The 6.5 PRC is designed for short-action rifles, though it still boasts performance comparable to some of the big boys'.

 While it's still not as popular as the 6.5 Creedmoor, its following is growing.